matthewblain/crosstowntrail-web/cue-sheets/hike-south.md

 * Turn right onto the boardwalk of Lobos Valley Creek Trail.
 * Follow the boardwalk to end, and walk up a few stairs.
 * At top of stairs, turn right on to the sandy Lobos Creek Valley trail
-* Follow the sandy trail until it meets a multi-use asphalt path (Anza Trail) paralleling Wedemeyer Street.
+* Follow the sandy trail until it meets Wedemeyer Street.
-* Turn right and follow Anza Trail along the west side of a parking lot and past the Lobos Valley Lookout on your right.
-* Bear right just beyond the parking lot.
-Cross the first street (15th Ave.)
-* Turn right at the second street (14th Ave) and exit the Presidio.
-* Turn left at the next street (Lake Street)
+* Cross Wedemeyer and turn L to ascend dirt path (Anza Trail) adjacent to Wedemeyer.
+* Before next  crosswalk, take R on dirt path adjacent to road in front of building.
+* Follow path about 30 yards and turn R onto Mountain Lake Trail. (**Note**: At one point along Mountain Lake Trail, you will come to a very short boardwalk on your left that will lead to abandoned US Marine Hospital Cemetery [1881-1912])
+* After descending to bottom of long staircase, turn L onto Mountain Lake Trail
+* Walk about 50 yards to junction and bear R to descend trail under State Highway 1.
+* Walk up trail to T stop at stone wall, and turn R onto wide dirt trail.
+* Keep R as dirt trail merges with asphalt path (basketball court on your L).
+* After passing playground and **restrooms** on your left, ascend hill, and then descend to Lake St.
-* Cross Park Presidio Boulevard.
-Then cross Lake Street..
+* Cross Lake and enter Presidio Parkway Trail.
 * Walk south along the wide dirt/gravel path of the Park Presidio Greenway which begins at southwest corner of Lake and Funston.
 * Continue along the Greenway by crossing California and Clement Streets at traffic lights
 * Section 5 ends at Geary Blvd. and Park Presidio Blvd.